So you decided to migrate your Orders from Magento to Shopify.

-2. Zip those CSV files into one single zip file, and make sure the zip file name includes a word “magento” in it, like “Magento_Orders.zip”
+2. Zip CSV files into one single zip file, and rename the zip to contain the word “magento”

 Put all those CSV files in the same folder, and give that folder a name, like “magento_orders”.
 It’s important that the zip file name should include the name “magento” in it.
 That’s how the app will know you are having the Magento data in that file.